xabi1000/windbnb/README.md

 ## Features

-A simple application to search for lodging by country or city
+- A simple application to filter lodging according to the city or the country.
+- The application is fully responsive.
+- Dark and light mode according to the user's device settings

 ## How To Use